 The City of League City is an Entitlement Jurisdiction (EJ) receiving an annual non-competitive Community Development Block Grant (CDBG) from the U.S. Department of Housing and Urban Development (HUD).
-League City's Program Year 2020 begins on October 1, 2020 and ends on September 30, 2021.
-The City of League City will receive \$450,318 for PY 2020, a \$62,766 increase over PY 2019.
+League City's Program Year 2021 begins on October 1, 2021 and ends on September 30, 2022.
+The City of League City will receive \$476,699 after HUD's award revision for PY 2021, a \$26,381 increase over PY 2020.
 While the grant is non-competitive, the EJ must produce an Annual Action Plan (AAP) each year to receive the funds from HUD.
-The AAP describes the City's planned investments for the coming program year, including proposed projects and activities.
+The AAP describes the City's planned investments for the coming program year, including proposed projects and activities, and links the activities to the current 5-Year Consolidated Plan.
+League City's PY 2021 will be the fifth year of the PY 2017-Py 2021 Consolidated Plan.